jina-ai/finetuner/docs/2_step_by_step/index.md

 # Step by step

-We have gone through what is Finetuner and how Finetuner works.
+So far we have briefly gone through what Finetuner is and how it works.
 In this section,
 we'll guide you to use Finetuner step-by-step, from installation to retrieving your fine-tuned model: